prodigy413/docs/db.md

 https://www.dbonline.jp/mariadb/<br>

 ~~~
-CREATE USER 'readonly' IDENTIFIED BY 'Dkagh800413.';
+CREATE USER 'readonly' IDENTIFIED BY 'xxxxxxxxxx';

-GRANT SELECT ON *.* TO 'readonly'@'%' IDENTIFIED BY 'Dkagh800413.';
+GRANT SELECT ON *.* TO 'readonly'@'%' IDENTIFIED BY 'xxxxxxxxxx';

-GRANT SELECT ON *.* TO 'readonly'@'localhost' IDENTIFIED BY 'Dkagh800413.';
+GRANT SELECT ON *.* TO 'readonly'@'localhost' IDENTIFIED BY 'xxxxxxxxxx';

 SELECT user,host FROM mysql.user;